Analyzing Data in Social Science vs. Engineering: Key Differences to Keep In Mind

 Curve Fitting is Extremely Useful, Though

-If you have read this far, you may wonder: why do almost all data science education focus on curve fitting if these practices may not be helpful for policy advice?
+If you have read this far, you may wonder why almost all data science education focuses on curve fitting if these practices may not be helpful for policy advice.

 In many real-world applications, all you need to do is propose a model that can reliably predict the value of some Y based on the values of some Xs.

 Let’s pretend you work for an insurance company.
-The insurer wants to determine which potential insurees are most likely to go bankrupt.
+The insurer wants to determine which potential insurees will most likely go bankrupt.
 This is a scenario in which you may be happy with a model that can make factual predictions (and not necessarily counterfactual predictions).

 Assume that you have a dataset that has only two variables.
-You know the number of traffic violations someone has committed and whether they are bankrupt.
+You know the number of traffic violations someone has committed in the previous year and whether they are bankrupt.
 Based on the two variables, you propose the following model:

 Let’s pretend that using the above model, you can reasonably predict the probability of an insuree going bankrupt.

 How about proposing a policy solution based on the above model?
 It appears that the probability of bankruptcy would be lowest if we set the number of traffic violations to 0.
 However, it may not be a piece of great policy advice if we propose that by pardoning all traffic violations (i.e., setting the value to 0), we can drastically reduce the incidence of bankruptcy.

 **I wish someone had suggested the following at the beginning of my data science education**